Key takeaways:

 To work as an electrician in Iowa, applicants must hold an electrical license.
 Licenses are issued by the Iowa Department of Public Safety, State Fire Marshall Division.

-To receive an apprentice license, applicants must have a high school diploma or GED, enroll in an apprenticeship program, and register with the US Department of Labor.
+To receive an apprentice license, applicants must have a high school diploma or GED, enroll in an apprenticeship program, and register with the U.S. Department of Labor.

 To gain a journeyman license, applicants must show proof of completing an apprenticeship program and have at least four years of experience.
 Applicants will also need to pass a licensing exam.